Jaja0624/Hitron-CGNM-2250-Display-Connected-Devices/readme.md

 ## Running

-First update "myUsername" and "myPassword" with your...
+Update "myUsername" and "myPassword" local variables with your...

+Update "chromedriverPath" with the path to your chromedriver.exe

+To run from terminal:

 ```
 python devices.py